physix-repo/optLE/README.md

-# Langevin Equation Optimization
+# Free Energy Landscapes, Diffusion Coefficients, and Kinetic Rates from Transition Paths

+**Karen Palacio-Rodriguez and Fabio Pietrucci. _J.
+Chem.
+Theory Comput._ (2022).
+DOI: 10.1021/acs.jctc.2c00324**

-This program optimizes the parameters of a Langevin equation to fit trajectories from molecular dynamics.
+This program optimizes the parameters of an overdamped Langevin equation to fit trajectories from molecular dynamics.

 ## Prerequisites